-With interest rates so low, inflation eats away at savings by making the tax rate on interest income artificially high.
+Inflation inevitably eats away at savings by making the tax rate on interest income artificially high.
 If the Working Group wants to encourage households to save more for their retirement they should exempt the inflation component of interest income from tax.

-• Savers were paying an effective tax-rate of 77.8% on income in a six-month term deposit in September this year, which is far too high to encourage anyone to save.
+Savers were paying an effective tax-rate of 77.8% on income in a six-month term deposit in September this year, which is far too high to encourage anyone to save.